WilliamJohnsonJr/zombiedefense/Readme.md

 Bleed's portfolio can be found here: http://remusprites.carbonmade.com/

 Zombie graphics by irmirx.
-License: CC-BY-3.0 (http://creativecommons.org/licenses/by/3.0/); no changes were made to the original images, other than converting into GIFs.
+License: CC-BY-3.0 (http://creativecommons.org/licenses/by/3.0/); no changes were made to the original images, other than resizing to fit scale of game.
 Source URL: http://opengameart.org/content/zombie-animations

 Background image by: rubberduck.
 Public Domain.